Skip to content

 Additionally, you should be able to see a secret containing a self-signed certificate.

-3. There should also be an associated TLS secret:
+1. There should also be an associated TLS secret:

-kubectl --context kind-mgc-control-plane get secrets -n kuadrant-multi-cluster-gateways
+kubectl --context kind-mgc-workload-1 get secrets -n kuadrant-multi-cluster-gateways

 you'll see the following: